Camp Growden: Options

 In accordance with the National Environmental Policy Act and in response to the flooding plus fish habitat issues, a workshop was convened in 2002 to determine ways forward.
-Comprised of input from specialist experts and the general public, three alternative options were crafted along with the initial dam removal option, B, and given extra study.
+With input from specialist experts and the general public, three alternative options were crafted along with the initial dam removal option, B, and given extra study.

 Option A would have had no action taken at all, with the dam remaining and flooding checks made in emergencies.
 This option would not have addressed the structural liability of the dam during flooding, the sediment retention downstream, or the fish habitat, passage, and water temperature problems.
 Noxious weed checks and removal would have continued in the same manner as had already been happening.

 Option B was the initially proposed option, which recommended Growden Dam to be partially been removed allowing a free-flowing Sherman Creek through its central opening.
 The stream would have been graded to pre-dam elevations through the site, passing through the damn itself at bed level.
 However, the north and south sections of the dam would not have been removed or impacted and would be components of the interpretive signage placed after restoration was completed.
 A 50 ft wide stream area would have been constructed extending 1400 ft along the stream course, and several trout-suitable pools would have been included.

 Option C was similar to Alternative A, being the least impactful of the options.
 It proposed that the wetlands behind the dam stayed and most of the dam as well, but an 8 ft deep cut be made into the dam top to allow a "run of the river" water flow.
 The water table behind the dam would have lowered and a sloped stream bed would have been built against the outside of the dam through to the base of the existing water outlet structure creating an inclined rapids type area that ended at the junction with Lane Creek.
 This proposal would also have eliminated access to Forest Service Road 2000-214.